brad-rego/Where-have-i-been-in-the-world/README.md

 Hope you enjoy the application!

 ### Note
-Cairo is not needed if you would like to use the SVG file only To install Cairo, please type this in your terminal:
+Cairo is not needed if you would like to use the SVG file only.

+To install Cairo, please type this in your terminal:
 ```
   pip3 install cairosvg
 ```
-Please see the [Cairo website](https://cairosvg.org/) for more information
+Please see the [Cairo website](https://cairosvg.org/) for more information.